 August 4, 2:30 - 4:00 p.m.
 ET: Accessible Recreational Boating Facilities and Fishing Piers and Platforms

 This is a free webinar offered through a collaboration of the U.S. Access Board, the Great Lakes ADA Center, and the ADA National Network.

 This is a free webinar offered through the Job Accommodation Network (JAN).
-JAN is funded through the U.S. Department of Labor to provide technical assistance on workplace accommodations and the employment provisions of the Americans with Disabilities Act.
+JAN provides free training and technical assistance on workplace accommodations and the employment provisions of the Americans with Disabilities Act.

-From Job Accommodation Network: Are you wondering about what’s new in the world of assistive technology (AT)?
-Are you curious about trends related to accommodating with equipment and technology?
+From the Job Accommodation Network (JAN): Are you wondering about what’s new in the world of assistive technology (AT)?
+Are you curious about equipment and technology-related accommodation trends?
 Do you simply have a love of gadgets?
-Join JAN Lead Consultant Teresa Goddard and Senior Consultant Matthew McCord for an introduction to new and improved products and a discussion of how to apply them as workplace accommodations.
-Using real JAN case examples, we will discuss new accommodation approaches to a variety of accommodation challenges with a focus on new sensory technologies.
+Attend this training for an introduction to new and improved products and a discussion of how to apply them as workplace accommodations.
+JAN Consultants will discuss new accommodation approaches to a variety of accommodation challenges.

 This is a free webinar offered through the Emergency Management and Preparedness - Inclusion of Persons with Disabilities Webinar Series, hosted by the Pacific ADA Center and the ADA National Network.